Network Security Monitoring with AI Agents

 print(packet.summary())

-# Start sniffing (this requires root privileges)
+# Start sniffing network data (requires root privileges)

 sniff(prn=analyze_packet, count=10)